 So let’s say you’re Jay-Z’s latest prodigy – “Lil’ Glitter”.
-And after a wicked meeting with Hova himself he’s challenged you to write a new hit song and have it on his desk by 9am Friday.
+And after a wicked meeting with the man himself he’s challenged you to write a new hit song and have it on his desk by 9am Friday.

 Easy right?
 I mean, you’re a lyrical genius….no problem.

-So, you sit down with your pen and paper and just like Eminem here, you begin (what I imagine to be) the writing process.
+So, you sit down with your pen and paper and begin the writing process.

 And finally, we need to ensure it has a POSITIVE tone.

-Or if rap isn’t your thing, perhaps you’ve decided you need a new car.
+Say you need a new car.
 Maybe your current one isn’t working out for you and you want a new one.
 Or perhaps you don’t even have a car but have decided now is the time to get some wheels.
-The point is, you’ve taken the first step and decided that you want a car.

-So let’s get specific and concrete.
+Let’s get specific and concrete.
 What does it look like?
 Is it a sporty car?
 4×4 truck?
 Mini-van?
 SUV?
 What colour?
 What size engine?
 What type of wheels?
-What options are ‘must-have’s’ and what are the ‘nice to have’s’ that might be a little beyond your reach?
+What options are ‘must-haves’ and what are the ‘nice to haves’ that might be a little beyond your reach?
 What positive emotions does it make you feel?
-How do feel when you walk out of the mall and see your car in the parking lot?
+How do feel when you imagine walking out of the mall and seeing your car in the parking lot?
 How do you feel driving it down the highway?

 Or perhaps you’ve decided ‘I need a vacation!!’
 You wouldn’t just show up to the airport without a plan right?
-You’d first need to decide on where you want to go.
+You’d decide where you want to go.
 A tropical beach in the Caribbean or a historic pub tour of Ireland?
 An all-inclusive resort or will you adventure out on your own?
 Hmmm, tropical it is.
 Well, you heard Anguilla has pristine beaches but have also always wanted to sail in the Grenadines.
 Can you sail through the Grenadines to Anguilla??
-Either way, you need to pack your lucky neon green snorkel and flippers….
+Either way, you need to pack your lucky neon green snorkel and flippers…

 I’ve got multiple bhavana’s written at any given time because they can be for near future desires or far-flung desires.
 A few years ago I needed to find a new place to live and I wrote a ‘new home bhavana’ about it.
-Here’s a snippet of it:
+Here’s a snippet:

 I put everything in there that I wanted my new space to have.
 I wrote it and never really thought about it again but I definitely knew what I was looking for.
 Then a couple of weeks later, I found my dreamy space that checked off 95% of the boxes on my list.
 It was a little higher than I hoped to pay but I knew I had to take it since it aligned with my bhavana!
 And it’s honestly it’s been the best place I’ve ever lived.

-Now I would attempt a rap about Bhavana’s to bring it all together, but instead I’ll remind you a few key things:
+Now I would attempt a rap about bhavanas to bring it all together, but instead I’ll remind you of the three key things: